In this article, you will learn all about Korean names.

 All About Korean Names

 What’s in a name?
-Well, in Korea — a name can mean quite a bit actually!
+Well, in Korea — a name can mean quite a bit, actually!

 With a child’s future on the line, it’s important to come up with a good name in Korean.
-The family doesn’t necessarily choose a name because it’s popular, but will often choose one that means something in Korean.
+The family doesn’t necessarily choose a name because it’s popular, but they will often choose one that means something in Korean.